nylas/components/components/agenda/README.md

 1. Git clone `git@github.com:nylas/components.git`
 2. Run `yarn install`
-3. Run `yarn install-components`
-4. Run `yarn start`; your browser will load `http://localhost:8000` and show you a list of available running components
+3. Run `yarn start`; your browser will load `http://localhost:8000` and show you a list of available running components

 ### Testing